 - Job Size

 High Volume Low-Pressure sprayers are excellent units for small to midsize jobs such as decking, fiddly cabinet spraying, outdoor walls, and garden sheds.
-However, there are a few contractor-grade turbine HVLP guns that can handle large commercial applications.
+However, a few contractor-grade turbine HVLP guns can handle large commercial applications.

 Also, it would be better to get prosumer airless sprayers for completing larger projects.
 They are more suitable and deliver faster coverage than LVLP and HVLP units.
 But they only give 50% transfer efficiency.

 Fortunately, you do not need a compressor for HVLP turbines.
 Therefore, you have nothing to stress about if these guns are your favorite.
 Also, you don’t need more money for a compressor.

 Conversely, pneumatic sprayers need a compressor to operate.
 Thus, please get the right compressor for the painting job.
 Otherwise, your paint delivery may be a disappointing dribble.